Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

     ```

 ### Authenticate the client
 In order to interact with the Key Vault service, you'll need to create an instance of the [SecretClient](#create-secret-client) class.
 You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

-Client secret credential way of authentication is being used in this getting started section but you can find more ways to authenticate with [azure-identity](TODO).
+The `DefaultAzureCredential` way of authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].

  #### Create/Get credentials
 To create/get client secret credentials you can use the [Azure Portal][azure_create_application_in_portal], [Azure CLI][azure_keyvault_cli_full] or [Azure Cloud Shell](https://shell.azure.com/bash)